Femoral Hernia

 Introduction

-Femoral herniae are relatively uncommon but are are an important problem due to their high rate of strangulation (because of their narrow neck).
+Femoral hernias are a relatively uncommon hernia but are an important problem due to their high rate of strangulation from their narrow neck

-Femoral hernia occur when abdominal viscera or omentum passes through the femoral ring and into the potential space of the femoral canal.
+Femoral hernias occur when abdominal viscera or omentum passes through the femoral ring and into the potential space of the femoral canal.

 Femoral Canal Anatomy